neondatabase/website/content/docs/guides/vercel-app.md

     git checkout -b add_user_topics
     ```

-1. In the your project's `prisma/schema.prisma` file, uncomment lines 20, 40, and lines 44 to 51 by removing the forward slashes.
+1. In your project's `prisma/schema.prisma` file, uncomment lines 20, 40, and lines 44 to 51 by removing the forward slashes.
 This change will add the `UserTopics` table.

     ```text
             model User {